What is API Security?

 HTTPS

 encrypt data transmitted over the internet., preventing attackers from intercepting or altering it.
-For instance, when a user logs into a banking app, HTTPS encrypts their username, password, and transaction details, making them unreadable to anyone trying to eavesdrop.Data at Rest: This refers to data stored on a disk or in a database.
+For example, when a person accesses a banking application, HTTPS encrypts their username, password, and transaction details, making them unreadable to anyone trying to eavesdrop.Data at Rest: This refers to data stored on a disk or in a database.
 Encryption for data at rest protects sensitive information from unauthorized access.
-For example, an API storing user credentials or sensitive data, like
+For example, an API that stores a user's credentials or other sensitive data, such as social security numbers or health records, can encrypt the information and, thereby, in its storage, which means a hacker cannot access the same even if the hacker infiltrates the server.

 Utilizing OAuth and OpenID Connect